HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

   )
 }}

 The likelihood of a page containing at least one iframe is much lower than for that containing an image with only 2.6% of pages containing an iframe taking advantage of native lazy-loading.
 The benefits of lazy-loading an iframe are potentially important, as an iframe could initiate further requests to download even more resources, including scripts and images.
 This is especially true when using embeds, such as YouTube or Twitter embeds.
-Similarly, to when deciding the loading strategy for an image, you must check whether the iframe is shown within the initial viewport or not.
+Similarly, when deciding the loading strategy for an image, you must check whether the iframe is shown within the initial viewport or not.
 If it isn't, then it is usually safe to add `loading="lazy"` to the `<iframe>` element to benefit from a reduced initial load and boost performance.

 ## HTTP/2 Server Push